AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 # Install the PI to Data Hub Agent

-When you install the PI to Data Hub Agent, make sure to follow these guidelines:<!--Angela Flores 11/12/21 - This topic appears in the TOC twice once as Set up PI to Data Hub and once as Install the PI to Data Hub agent.>
+When you install the PI to Data Hub Agent, make sure to follow these guidelines:

 * Install the agent on a host computer separate from your PI Server deployment.